> > 2020 FREE IDENTIFICATION RESOURCE - EMAIL ME - I WILL RESPOND TODAY

 - Step 2: On a 3 x 5 card, please include the following; your name, your mailing address, telephone area code and both home and work telephone numbers and where the shed skin was found.
 Place this information in the bag containing the shed snake skin.

 - Step 3: Include payment with shipment.
 Use the US Post Office to ship to our PO Box.
 Cost of service is just $25.00 for the first skin and $10.00 for every additional skin included in the shipment.
 For all checks and money orders, please make payable to Snake Removal, Inc. ®™.
 VISA and MASTERCARD payment information should include your name as it appears on the card, card number and expiration date.
+(NOTE: remember, that's the old text!
+I don't charge anything.
+Email me a photo of a snake skin and I'll tell you what it is at no charge!)

 Please ship only intact shed skins or clean copies of snakes.
 Upon the receipt of your package, we will perform our evaluation to determine if the shed snake skin is from a venomous North American snake.
 If the skin is from a venomous North American snake, then you will be called alerting you as to the specific nature of our findings.
 You will also receive a written statement of our findings as well.
 All non-venomous North American snake results will be mailed out to you.
 Note: Do NOT ship snake bodies, carcasses or live snakes in the mail!
 Strolling into a copy store with a snake, is behavior we strongly discourage, as it may not be in your best interest.

-Okay, that's what the old site owner wrote.
+Okay, that's what the old site owner wrote for how to tell what kind of snake by shed skin.
 But if you want a much easier shed snake skin ID resource, for Florida FL, Texas TX, Pennsylvania PA, North Carolina NC, California CA, Virginia VA, Georgia GA, or any state in the US, just email me directly, and I'll do my best.
 I think I'm one of the best snakeskin identifyers out there.
 Any old dry snake skin with a pattern or without, in a house, basement, yard, attic, or anywhere.
 It could be from a black snake, a striped snake, or any number of patterns.
 Often the skins are just off-white, but I can often make out the pattern.
 Just take a pic with your smartphone and forward it to me via email, and I'll tell you if it's a venomous snake or poisonous snake like a rattlesnake or a copperhead or a harmless snake like a garter snake or water snake, and the precise identity of the species or the general group of species if it could be one of a few different types.
 Can you tell a snake by its skin?
 For non-experts, it is difficult, but I usually can.
 Do venomous snakes shed their skin?
 Yes, all snakes do!
 What time of year do snakes shed their skin?
 Year-round, 2-4 times per year, depending on their level of growth.
 The shedding of skins is called Ecdysis.
 Some people send me photos of complete skins, often inside-out, and some people send me pictures of pieces of skin, and that's okay too.
 I often need just a small segment if I can see scale or color patterns and general diameter.
 And don't forget to tell me where you live, that helps me too!